Environmental Health Resources for the COVID-19 Pandemic

 This evidence brief provides a summary of the limited evidence available for using face shields as a substitute for masks.

 - Cloth masks and mask sterilisation as options in case of shortage of surgical masks and respirators (European Centre for Disease Prevention and Control, 2020)

-This guidance document provides a brief overview of the effectiveness of cloth face masks and sterilisation of respirators and surgical masks as an alternative in healthcare settings with suspected or confirmed cases of COVID-19 where there are shortages of specialised surgical masks and respirators.
+This guidance document provides a brief overview of the effectiveness of cloth face masks and sterilization of respirators and surgical masks as an alternative in healthcare settings with suspected or confirmed cases of COVID-19 where there are shortages of specialized surgical masks and respirators.